SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 A second cluster involves account reviews where funds are held pending verification.
 The hold pattern is consistent with what any UK acquirer does, but the response speed when you’re trying to resolve it is the friction point.

-Worth being clear: these are support and process complaints, not product failures.
+We’d be clear about one thing: these are support and process complaints, not product failures.
 The reader takes the card.
 The money lands in the account.
 The friction, when it shows up, is what happens if you need to talk to SumUp about something unusual.

 SumUp Card Reader Alternatives